develozombie/manifest/README.md

 Manifest is a project to help you generate the Azure AD App Roles Manifest to register your own application roles, this is something that will help you generate the exact required JSON structure as specified in [Azure Docs](https://docs.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest#manifest-reference) this project has been designed to run as Azure Function, install instructions bellow.

 ## Installation
 Use VS Code and install the [Azure Function](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) extension.
+Also keep in mind that you will need dotnet Core 3.1 to run this project.
 ### For Windows
 Download [Azure Function Core Tools 64 bits](https://go.microsoft.com/fwlink/?linkid=2135274)
 ### For Linux